Headin' for Broadway

 Headin' for Broadway is a 1980 American drama film directed by Joseph Brooks and written by Joseph Brooks, Larry Gross, and Hilary Henkin.
 The film stars Rex Smith, Terri Treas, Vivian Reed, Paul Carafotes, Gary Gendell and Benjamin Rayson.
 The film was released in May 1980, by 20th Century Fox.

 Plot

 Four young hopefuls from different parts of the country head to Broadway for a shot at stardom.
+They include Fast Eddie, a Los Angeles singer and composer; Carrie a farm girl from Ohio; Valerie, a talented but poor church singer and waitress from Harlem; and Ralphy, a cocky kid from Philadelphia.